Sapienza-ACSAI/.github/profile/README.md

 ## Can I contribute somehow?

 Of course!
 Any help would be greatly appreciated.
-Just contact us (we will set up a way to reach us)!
+Just contact us on Discord or Telegram (links are on the buttons on top of the page)!

 ## Who is actually contributing?